depasca/Raspacar/README.md

-# 🚗 Raspberry Pi Remote Control Car Server
+# 🚗 Raspberry Pi Remote Control Car Server with Video Streaming

 A WiFi-controlled RC car server for Raspberry Pi with live video streaming and real-time motor control.
 Built with FastAPI and Websockets for low-latency remote operation.